Cleveland Winslow: Early war years

 Assigned to the 5th New York Volunteer Infantry, Winslow initially served as captain of Company K and Company E, before assuming command from Hiram Duryea shortly before Second Battle of Bull Run.
-He would later command the regiment during the Seven Days Campaign as well as engagements during Antietam although his regiment was largely held in reserve aside from taking part in minor skirmishes.
+He would later command the regiment during the Seven Days Campaign as well as engagements during Antietam; however, his regiment was primarily held in reserve aside from taking part in minor skirmishes.
 Following these battles, Winslow rapidly rose through the ranks, being promoted to major on September 24, 1862, and colonel on December 4, 1862.

 New York City Draft Riots

-Returning to New York in May 1863, the original regiminent was mustered out after its two-year enlistment period.
+Returning to New York in May 1863, the original regiment was mustered out after its two-year enlistment period.
 However, after having subsequently reorganized the 5th New York Infantry as a veteran battalion on May 25, Winslow was recalled to New York City to suppress the New York City draft riots the following month.

 Commanding a small force consisting of 50 men from his regiment as well as 200 volunteers under a Major Robinson and two howitzers under Col. E.E.
 Jardine, Winslow was one of many infantry forces overwhelmed by the rioters and, despite artillery support, was forced to retreat after engaging a large mob numbering an estimated 3,000 rioters in house to house fighting along First Avenue between 18th and 19th Streets.